Comprehensive Administrative Review

 - Student and Student-Related Services (enrollment management, admissions, financial aid, etc.)

-Identify opportunities for savings through a combination of more efficient and effective processes, realignment of positions, and the restructuring and centralizing of certain operations.
+The committee also created a series of post-project benchmarks and metrics for continued use across the USG to ensure continued efficiency and effectiveness gains.
+They identified opportunities for savings through a combination of more efficient and effective processes, realignment of positions, and the restructuring and centralizing of certain operations.

 - Chair, Dr. Kyle Marrero, President, University of West Georgia